Zaatari Refugee Camp

 Research and Policy

-Previously, he was a nonresident fellow at the Rafik Hariri Center for the Middle East at the Atlantic Council; an adjunct fellow at the Beirut-based Iraq Institute for Strategic Studies; and was a research analyst on Iraq at the Institute for the Study of War.
-In addition, he served at the White House within the Office of the National Security Advisor to the Vice President and at the State Department’s Bureau of Near Eastern Affairs.
-He is the editor of two books on insurgent movements in the Middle East and has written commentary on the conflicts in Iraq and Syria for The New York Times, The Washington Post, Financial Times, among others.
+Apart from his academic studies, Mardini was a nonresident fellow at the Rafik Hariri Center for the Middle East at the Atlantic Council; an adjunct fellow at the Iraq Institute for Strategic Studies; a research analyst on Iraq at the Institute for the Study of War; a Middle East analyst at the Jamestown Foundation; and a research assistant on Iran at the Center for Strategic Studies at the University of Jordan in Amman.
+He was also a consultant at the Dialogue Advisory Group, an Amsterdam-based organization that facilitates political dialogue between armed actors to reduce violence in active conflicts.
+From 2010-2011, he served at The White House within the Office of the National Security Advisor to the Vice President, and previously at the Executive Office of the President and the U.S. Department of State’s Bureau of Near Eastern Affairs.
+He is the editor of two books, Volatile Landscape: Iraq and its Insurgent Movements and also The Battle for Yemen: Al-Qaeda and the Struggle for Stability, and has written commentary for the New York Times, Financial Times, Washington Post, among others.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.